IMFIL/PersonalWebsite/README.md

-My personal website at: www.filipslatinac.xyz.
-This was made in summer 2016, when i first started learning web technologies.
-This was the first iteration of the "Personal website" project category.
+This is the third iteration of my portfolio website, this time I built it from the ground up using React as the web framework.
+Have a look: www.filipslatinac.xyz